-FavourEconomy operates as an audio gift economy, whereby each contributor has determined the content and value of their recording set in accordance with their own experience and is received by the listener according to their current situation and need.
-The audio favours concurrently give value and power to the female voice, which is too often silenced.
+The recordings shared to FavourEconomy are termed ‘favours’ because they have been produced with the intention of being of value for other womxn* working in the arts to hear.
+The word ‘favour’ encapsulating a social gesture of sharing something without defining exactly what that something might be.
+FavourEconomy operates as an audio gift economy, where each contributor has determined the content and value of their recording set in accordance with their own experience and is received by the listener according to their current situation and need.
+The online open platform concurrently acts to give power and value to the femxle* voice, which is too often silenced

-FavourEconomy aims to highlight the breadth as well as the commonalities of the female experience.
-The project is inclusive of audio favours shared women at various stages of their career and who occupy a variety of creative and professional arts roles.
+FavourEconomy aims to highlight the breadth as well as the commonalities of the femxle* experience of working in the arts.
+The project is inclusive of audio favours shared by those at various stages of their career and who occupy a variety of creative and professional arts roles.
 This is because the boundaries of contemporary art forms and careers can often be fused, blurred or multifaceted.
-Furthermore, arts practitioners frequently express themselves in multiple roles and creative disciplines.
+Furthermore, femxle* arts practitioners frequently express themselves in multiple roles and creative disciplines.

 While there are many systemic issues to be addressed there is one specific area that can be combated by the FavourEconomy.
-We aim to actively support a culture whereby women help out other women in order to strengthen the female voice, knowledge, presence and power in the arts.
-We posit that our efforts and insights can benefit others and that the more that we share with and support one another the easier it will be for women to impact upon the circuit of contemporary art production and dissemination.
+We aim to actively support a culture where womxn* help each other in order to strengthen the femxle* presence, power and voice in the arts.
+We posit that our efforts, insights and experience can benefit other womxn* and that the more that we support and share with one another, the easier it will be for womxn* to impact the circuit of contemporary art production and dissemination.

-You can listen to FavourEconomy Volume 1.
+Listen to FavourEconomy Volume 1.
 2015-2016 HERE

-You can listen to FavourEconomy Volume 2.
+Listen to FavourEconomy Volume 2.
 2016-2017 HERE

 Listen to FavourEconomy Volume 3.
 2017-2018 HERE